macrobean/dist/README.md

+> [!WARNING]
+> macrobean have not received external security review and may contain vulnerabilities.
+Do not store sensitive data on it, and do not rely on its security until it has been reviewed.

 # Macrobean
-> A secure, portable, single-file web server with Lua scripting, SQLite support, and TLS encryption.
+> A local, portable, single-file web server with Lua scripting, SQLite support, and TLS encryption.
 Zero dependencies, zero installation.

 Macrobean is a self-contained, single-binary web server designed for simplicity, security, and portability.
 It can serve static files, execute dynamic Lua scripts, query SQLite databases, and handle TLS (HTTPS) traffic without requiring any external runtimes, libraries, or configuration files.